Everything You Need to Know Before Buying A Portable Air Conditioner

 On the other hand, a double hose system operates in the same way as a single hose only that it creates negligible amounts of negative air pressure usually due to pressure difference in the house.
 This is because a double hose system draws air from outside to cool itself as opposed to a single hose system that uses part of the cooled room air.

 Since the double hose system uses unconditioned air from outside to cool itself, it makes it less energy efficient when cooling your house.
 While picking a system based on the hose technology used, go for a dual system if your house is large.
+You need to read portable air conditioner reviews to know whether a machine has single or double hoses.

-The size in terms of BTU.
+The size in terms of BTU

 If there is one thing you want to get right when buying any air conditioner, it is the size.
 Size is measured in British Thermal Units (BTU) which is the amount of heat a conditioner can remove from a room per hour.
 If you go with a smaller size, you will be overworking the system and it may not be able to meet your cooling demands.
 A system that is too big will only cool the area and shut down before removing excessive moisture from the air.
 This means you have to get it just right.